alaanvv/Cube-Rain/README.md

   const cubeRain = new CubeRain() cubeRain.init()
 ```
-- You can change it configurations by `cubeRain.cubeConfig`
+- You can change it configurations by `CubeRain.cubeConfig`
 and changing it values.
 ``` js
 cubeConfig = {